How do I obtain a copy of my discharge papers, service records, or medical records?

 If you do not have a copy of your discharge papers, service records, or medical records you can obtain them by filling out a Standard Form 180 - Request Pertaining to Military Records.
 You can obtain a copy from your local State Division of Veterans' Affairs office or the United States Department of Veterans' Affairs.

-No, the Tulsa Mayor's Office does not dispense benefits from this office.
 If you need to inquire about when your pension or disability check was mailed you may contact the United States Department of Veterans Affairs at:

 Muskogee Regional Office

 125 South Main Street

 Fax: (918) 781-7509